wradlib/wradlib/doc/source/tutorial_workflow.rst

 It is generally recommended to remove the clutter before e.g. gridding the data.
 Otherwise the clutter signal might be "smeared" over multiple grid cells, resulting into a decrease in detectability.

-.. seealso:: Get more info in the section :doc:`tutorial_clutter_correction` and in the library reference section :doc:`clutter`.
+.. seealso:: Get more info in the library reference section :doc:`clutter`.

 Attenuation correction
 ----------------------
 Attenuation by wet radome and by heavy rainfall can cause serious underestimation of rainfall for `C-Band and X-Band <http://www.everythingweather.com/weather-radar/bands.shtml>`_ devices.
 For such radar devices, situations with heavy rainfall require a correction of attenuation effects.
 The general approach with single-polarized radars is to use a recursive gate-by-gate approach.
-See Kraemer and Verworn ([Kraemer2008]_) for an introduction to this concept.
+See Kraemer and Verworn :cite:`Kraemer2008` for an introduction to this concept.
 Basically, the specific attenuation ``k`` of the first range gate is computed via a so-called ``k-Z`` relationship.
 Based on ``k``, the reflectivity of the second range gate is corrected and then used to compute the specific attenuation for the second range gate (and so on).
-The concept was first introduced by Hitchfeld and Bordan ([Hitschfeld1954]_).
+The concept was first introduced by Hitchfeld and Bordan :cite:`Hitschfeld1954`.
 Its main drawback is its suceptibility to instable behaviour. *wradlib* provides different implementations which address this problem.
-One example is the algorithm published by Kraemer and Verworn ([Kraemer2008]_):
+One example is the algorithm published by Kraemer and Verworn :cite:`Kraemer2008`:

 >>> pia = wradlib.atten.correctAttenuationKraemer(data_no_clutter)
 >>> data_attcorr = data_no_clutter + pia